Gawhary/BullyAlgorithm/README.md

 * Assumptions:
-	- Election interrupts tasks, When a higher process joins while current coordinator distributing a task, task will be discarded and Election will be started.
+	- Election interrupts tasks distributing, When a higher process joins while current coordinator distributing a task, task will be discarded and Election will be started, this behaviour has chosen to avoid having more than one coordinator at any time.
+	- For simplicity, Election, Coordinator and Alive message will be broadcasted to all processes instead of being sent to individual targets (processes)
+	- connections between Coordinator and workers will be created once a new coordinator has elected for task related communications
+	- Coordinator will divide the task into fixed size sub-tasks, and assign them one by one whenever get a requests from worker process, this will allow faster workers to do more sub-tasks than slower ones.

 ******************** BUILD AND RUN ********************
 # Prerequisites